Analyzing Griffon (NYSE:GFF) and Janus International Group (NYSE:JBI)

-Griffon (NYSE:GFF) and Janus International Group (NYSE:JBI) are both multi-sector conglomerates companies, but which is the better business?
-We will compare the two companies based on the strength of their earnings, institutional ownership, dividends, profitability, analyst recommendations, risk and valuation.
+Griffon (NYSE:GFF) and Janus International Group (NYSE:JBI) are both multi-sector conglomerates companies, but which is the better investment?
+We will contrast the two companies based on the strength of their analyst recommendations, earnings, institutional ownership, profitability, valuation, dividends and risk.

-This is a breakdown of current recommendations and price targets for Griffon and Janus International Group, as reported by MarketBeat.
+This is a summary of current ratings and target prices for Griffon and Janus International Group, as reported by MarketBeat.

 |Sell Ratings